patchgirl/patchgirl.github.io/_posts/2020-07-14-static-haskell-binary.md

 On the other hand, you cannot distribute your executable easily to your customer.
 If you copy the executable on another computer, it will most likely fail to run because the dynamic libraries it requires are not present.

-Which brings us to static libraries.
+Which brings us to static binary.

 # Building a standalone executable